 - you’re no longer entitled to submit an application

-- your intellectual property right no longer has effect (for example if it expires or is sold)
+- your intellectual property right no longer has effect, if it has expired or is sold

 Taking action against grey market goods